Aspects of Cubical Higher Category Theory: The category of cubical weak -categories

 \subsection{The category of cubical categorical stretchings}

-We defined the category $\I\mathbb{C}\mathbb{M}\text{ag}_\text{r}$ of cubical reflexive $\infty$-magmas in \ref{strict-infty}.
-With objects of this category plus cubical strict $\infty$-categories, we are going to define the category $\I\mathbb{C}\mathbb{E}\text{tC}$ of cubical categorical stretchings.
-This category is the key to weakened cubical strict $\infty$-categories as it was done in \cite{penon} for the globular setting.
+We have defined the category $\I\mathbb{C}\mathbb{M}\text{ag}_\text{r}$ of cubical reflexive $\infty$-magmas in \ref{strict-infty}.
+Objects of this category plus cubical strict $\infty$-categories, allow to define \textit{cubical categorical stretchings} (see below), which are objects of the category $\I\mathbb{C}\mathbb{E}\text{tC}$.
+This category is the key ingredient to weakened cubical strict $\infty$-categories as it was done in \cite{penon} for the globular paradigm.
 Our cubical weak $\infty$-categories are algebraic in the sense that they are algebras (\ref{weak-def}) for a monad on $\mathbb{C}\E$ which is build by using the category of cubical categorical stretchings.
 Our way to build the category $\I\mathbb{C}\mathbb{M}\text{ag}_\text{r}$ allow to weakened the whole structure of cubical strict $\infty$-categories.
-As we shall see, the central notion of \textit{cubical contractions} (see below) are more subtle than globular contractions of \cite{penon} : in particular they must be thought with an inductive definition on the dimension $n$ of the $n$-cells ($n\in\mathbb{N}$).
+As we shall see, the central notion of \textit{cubical contractions} (see below) are more subtle than globular contractions of \cite{batanin-main,penon} : in particular they must be thought with an inductive definition on the dimension $n$ of the $n$-cells ($n\in\mathbb{N}$).

 The category $\Et$ of cubical categorical stretchings has as objects quintuples